nova-omnia/lernello/.github/pull_request_template.md

 # Description

-Include a summary of the key changes here.
+Provide a summary of the key changes introduced in this pull request.

-Hihglight any incomplete or not fully understood parts of the code you want to discuss.
+Highlight any areas of the code that are incomplete or require further discussion for better understanding.

 ## Checklist

-- [ ] I have checked my own code changes.
+- [ ] I have reviewed my own code changes thoroughly.
-- [ ] The automated checks have passed.
+- [ ] All automated checks have successfully passed.
-- [ ] The PR is small enough to review.
+- [ ] The pull request is small and manageable for review.